lmsierra/TelesketchAndroid/README.md

 # TelesketchAndroid
-Android sample simulating a telesketch.
+Android sample simulating a telesketch using a canvas.